bahadoor009/Docker/README.md

 To create ubuntu container<br>
 docker run --name myubuntu  -it ubuntu<br>

-Observation:  You have automatically entered into ubuntu
+Observation:  -it stands for interavtive mode.
+You have automatically entered into ubuntu bash